Meteorite Care Guide

 Irons that feature a natural patina do not typically have rusting issues.
 Most minor rust spots can be dealt with by using a dry soft bristle brush on the area.

-End cuts of irons with natural patina should not be treated with ATF, as the ATF will change the patina in an undesirable way.
+End cuts of irons with natural patina should not be treated with ATF or 3-In-One, they will change the patina in an undesirable way.
 When ATF is used on these meteorites, the natural patina is completely lost and the piece will appear wet.
 Dawn dish soap and distilled water can be used to remove the ATF and restore the meteorite’s patina.
 Be sure to use a generous amount of dish soap and a toothbrush to reach the meteorite’s smallest nooks and crannies.
 After cleaning, the piece should be placed in the oven according to the procedure outlined above.
 Once dry and cool, re-oil the meteorite’s metal face by dipping a paper towel into a small amount of ATF and apply it gently to the area.
 Line a tray with a double layer of paper towels dampened with ATF — dampened, but not dripping — and lay the etched face on the paper towels, taking care to avoid any contact between the meteorite’s natural patina and the ATF.
 Let the piece sit overnight, then wipe off the excess before returning it to its display.

 We appreciate your purchase with us, and are here to assist you in keeping your collection as pristine as it looks when it arrived.
+We have several videos on how to clean rust.